-- Handheld camcorder with Ki Pro mounted underneath and a battery pack used for live sports-recorded media is ready to edit immediately. - Broadcast usage with Ki Pro's hardware-based conversion capability to take camera's (1080 or 720) input and realtime convert to another format. - On-set application: camera operator controls shooting via optional AJA lens tap whenever trigger is pressed, recording/stop occurs.
-An assistant remotely names clips and content using an iPhone communicating with Ki Pro wirelessly.
-(Note: Lens tap feature not available in version 1.0.) - Multi-camera shoot, with different brands of cameras, different internal camera codecs, all mounted with Ki Pros and delivering the same format of media: Apple Pro Res 422, ready to edit immediately after filming.
+- Handheld camcorder with Ki Pro mounted underneath and a battery pack used for live sports-recorded media is ready to edit immediately. - Broadcast usage with Ki Pro's hardwarebased conversion capability to take camera's (1080 or 720) input and realtime convert to another format. - On-set application: the camera operator controls shooting via optional LANC controller and LANC enabled camera whenever the LANC controller trigger is pressed, record start/stop occurs for both the camera and the Ki Pro.
+An assistant remotely names clips and content using an iPhone communicating with Ki Pro wirelessly. - Multi-camera shoot, with different brands of cameras, different internal camera codecs, all mounted with Ki Pros and delivering the same format of media: Apple Pro Res 422, ready to edit immediately after filming.
 No log and capture necessary.

-When mounting a camera inside the Exo-skeleton frame, all Ki Pro controls will face the same direction as the camera controls, so the camera operator can easily make adjustments.
-Power to
+When mounting a camera inside the Exoskeleton frame, all Ki Pro controls will face the same direction as the camera controls, so the camera operator can easily make adjustments.
+Power to Ki Pro exits on the same side as the camera power supply so cables don't clutter the lens side of the setup.